braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_aliasing.md

 Here, you can also sort and search through all link aliases.

-![Tracked Link Aliases page that shows a link alias named "test" that is an active part of a Canvas step.][8]
+![Tracked Link Aliases page that shows two link aliases named "TechPartners" and "Help" that are associated with a campaign named "Email_Survey".][8]

 ### Untracking link aliases